 Teaching an overall comma review.

 Putting commas together?
-To review with a quick comma activity, I start with a fun color by grammar as a low-stress review.
+How to teacher commas in a fun way?
+I start with a fun comma coloring sheet as a low-stress review.
 Students find the process engaging, and I gather data concerning where they still struggle.
 Then, I reteach or review certain sections if necessary.

 For application, I ask students to practice various comma use.
 We create an anchor chart together that covers comma use.